 Kipp received a master's of science degree in physical education from Azusa Pacific University.

 Kipp, an avid surfer, is married to the former Suzanne Bagg.
-They had their first child, Jonathan, in 2010.
+They have two sons, Jonathan and Patrick.